Redrew/gym-mupen64plus/README.md

         * A Button: value of 0 or 1
         * B Button: value of 0 or 1
         * RB Button: value of 0 or 1
-    * *Note:* certain game environments may choose to override this default action space to provide options more suited for the specific game (details should be noted in the respective game's README)

 #### Methods:
 * `_step(action)` handles taking the supplied action, passing it to the controller server, and reading the new `observation`, `reward`, and `end_episode` values.